Some Great Tips to Avoid Fluid Retention

 Don’t wear tight clothing

 This is especially important if you spend a lot of time sitting down.
-If you’re flying somewhere you can choose compression socks for travel.
+If you’re flying in a plane you can choose compression socks for travel.
 Or you might want to wear them on a daily basis to work to take the pressure off your ankles.

 These socks are great for preventing fluid retention that’s caused by circulatory problems.